 When describing jewelry from Greece one should start with the Minoans.
 Around 3000 BC signs of a new civilisation on the island Crete started to emerge.
-The origin of this new culture most likely lie in Asia Minor, a theory which is supported by the jewelry the Minoans produced.
+The origin of this new culture most likely lies in Asia Minor, a theory which is supported by the jewelry the Minoans produced.
 The forms and techniques used resemble Sumerian jewelry.
-Over the time frame 3000 - 2000 BC the civilisation developed into a unique and splendid culture and it's jewelry became a style of it's own.
+Over the time frame, 3000 – 2000 BC the civilisation developed into a unique and splendid culture and its jewelry became a style of its own.

 The Minoans were sea-faring traders who maintained close contacts with the Egyptians, Syrians, Hittites and those living on the islands of the Greek archipelago and mainland Greece.
 Their trading routes may have gone as far west as the east coast of Spain.
 Apart from exchanging goods, the Minoans would have been bringing knowledge and techniques to wherever they went.
 Trading posts were established and Minoan ‘colonies’ or settlements acted as a hub for technical and cultural innovations.

 From around 2400 BC gold jewelry was produced on the island from imported gold.
 Graves from this era containing pendants, diadems, hair ornaments, beads and bracelets from sheet gold on top of rather sophisticated loop in loop chains, all with characteristic Babylonian influences, have been excavated.
 Some 400 years later the fine techniques of granulation and filigree were introduced.
 The use of bead necklaces, bracelets and hair ornaments is nicely illustrated on one of the many frescos that are preserved in one of the palaces of Knossos.